-The British Polygraph Association (BPA) is the UKs original organisation formed to promote polygraph in the UK and the rest of the world.
+The UK Polygraph Association (UKPA) is the UKs original professional organisation formed to promote polygraph in the UK and the rest of the world.
 They encourage qualified polygraph examiners to join and be involved in a proactive organisation that not only shows prospective clients that the examiner is trained and qualified to a high level but also works to promote the sharing of knowledge and information amongst its members.

-BPA examiners are highly skilled and qualified experts who assist clients who employ our services by verifying the truth, they follow very high standards of moral, ethical, and professional conduct.
-BPA requires its members to adhere to the American Polygraph Associations Principles of Practice and Code of Ethics.
+UKPA examiners are highly skilled and qualified experts who assist clients who employ our services by verifying the truth, they follow very high standards of moral, ethical, and professional conduct.
+UKPA requires its members to adhere to the American Polygraph Associations Principles of Practice and Code of Ethics.

-A BPA member will have been trained and graduated from an approved American Polygraph Association School.
+A UKPA member will have been trained and graduated from an approved American Polygraph Association School.

-A BPA member will respect the rights and dignity of all examinees whom they administer polygraph exams to.
+A UKPA member will respect the rights and dignity of all examinees whom they administer polygraph exams to.

-A BPA member will not render a result when the physiological readings lack sufficient clarity and or quality.
+A UKPA member will not render a result when the physiological readings lack sufficient clarity and or quality.

-A BPA member will allow an examinee post-test a reasonable opportunity to offer an explanation to physiological reactions to relevant questions in the charts.
+A UKPA member will allow an examinee post-test a reasonable opportunity to offer an explanation to physiological reactions to relevant questions in the charts.

-A BPA member will never accept or solicit fees or gifts of any type that are intended to influence the result of any examination.
+A UKPA member will never accept or solicit fees or gifts of any type that are intended to influence the result of any examination.

-All Lie Detector UK examiners are members of the British Polygraph Association so you can be assured that your working with the best in the industry.
+All Lie Detector UK examiners are members of the UK Polygraph Association so you can be assured that your working with the best in the industry.